Salary vs Dividends: The Most Tax-Efficient Way to Pay Yourself in 2026/27

 | Risk | Lower HMRC scrutiny | Must have sufficient profits |

 Director dividends tax for 2026/27 is 10.75% (basic), 35.75% (higher), 39.35% (additional) after a £500 dividend allowance (GOV.UK).
 Rates rose by 2 percentage points across the basic and higher bands from 6 April 2026, following the Autumn Budget 2025 announcement.
-The previous 2025/26 rates (8.75% / 33.75% / 39.35%) still apply if you’re calculating tax on dividends taken in the year ending 5 April 2026.
-Choosing between paying dividends from a limited company and a salary should align with both tax efficiency and personal financial goals.
-Limited company dividends vs salary comparisons show that despite tax hikes, dividends remain the more efficient extraction method.
-Setting up the structure correctly often involves both payroll services for the salary side and proper bookkeeping for the dividend declarations.
+The previous 2025/26 rates (8.75% / 33.75% / 39.35%) still apply if you’re working out tax on dividends taken in the year ending 5 April 2026.
+Even after the increase, dividends remain a cheaper way to draw profit than the equivalent salary, because they carry no National Insurance.
+Getting the structure right usually means running payroll services for the salary side and keeping clean records for the dividend declarations.

 The right split depends on your numbers, not a generic example.